christopherhanten/microbloggin/README.md

 What I need to figure out now is how to move mb posts into a feed.
 Oh man!-->

 How do I get the very top portion of the page colored?
 I figured this ^^ out!

 Now, how do I get the bullet points from the <ul> go away?
+I figured this ^^ out!

+todo:
+stylize button
+figure out how to get new mb posts into the "feed." change fonts on everything! new backgrond picture